 7. Pier 1 Port of Malaga and the Palm of Surprises

 A popular neighbourhood for walking is Peir I Port of Malaga, a wide space opened in 2011 that has amazing views of Gibralfaro Castle and Alcazaba.
 It’s a magical place at night, with bars, restaurants, shops and ice cream parlours.
 You can walk all the way to the end, where it joins the Malagueta area, and finish up with a swim at the beach or drinks on the promenade.
 Or both!

 From Malaga to Marbella, Costa del Sol resorts have long ranked among Ireland’s favourite destinations for sun-soaked getaways.
-We’ve picked 7 amazing places to visit in Costa del Sol in 2019.
+We’ve picked 7 amazing places to visit in Costa del Sol.

 8. Relax in La Concepción Historical-Botanical Gardens

 La Concepción Historical-Botanical Gardens are an oasis of peace in the city.
 The perfect place to take a break and relax, to sit and read in the lush vegetation, enjoy the tranquil paths and admire the charming ornate fountains.
 It also has one of the most magnificent tropical and subtropical gardens in Europe.
 Admission is only €5.20, and for this you have the option of taking a guided tour.

 This museum opened in 2011, and has a vast collection of nineteenth-century Spanish paintings.
 It boasts a delightful interior courtyard (and very stylish gift shop), too.

 If you’re planning a holiday to Spain, we’ve picked out the best places to visit in Spain: 10 must-see destinations.